 One may even let the machine reproduce color photos (though not very accurately).
 The Risograph process, and the raster dots will make your photos look like they came out of an old magazine: warm, analogue hues and all.

 Because each ink drum contains only one color, each color layer of your image needs to be printed separately, and consecutively.
-In the example below, I used blue ink to print the bubble pattern below on 30 sheets of A2 paper.
-A few days later, when the sheets were dry, I put the red ink drum in the machine to print the wavy pattern over the existing blue layers.
+In the example below, I used red ink to print the wavy pattern on 30 sheets of A2 paper.
+A few days later, when the sheets were dry, I put the blue ink drum in the machine to print the bubble pattern over the existing red layer.

-Credits: Riso machine infographic by Johan Visser, GRID.
+Artwork copyright Jop Luberti.
+Riso machine infographic by Johan Visser.